The Effect Geoffrey Chaucer's Canterbury Tales Had on History

 Not only does Canterbury Tales reflect how society's roles were changing within the elite, but also the ideas regarding religion during the fourteenth century.
 Canterbury Tales is about a pilgrimage, which in and of itself addresses the importance of religion to England’s society during this time.
 Jestice defines pilgrimages as a journey that Christians took to the tomb of a Saint.
 Many on the pilgrimage were clergy members, which gives modern historians a better understanding of views of people within the church and the values at this time.

 Chaucer's View of Religion

 Immediately after the description of the monk, Chaucer writes about a nun.
-Her description not only reflects how the religious figures of that time would have been viewed but also women in general.
+Her account not only reflects the views of religious figures but also women in general.
 The nun was very sensitive and cried easily; even if she were to see, “a (mouse) caught in a trappe.”
-This reveals that even within the fourteenth century, women were viewed much like they are today, as being the more emotional sex.
+Even within the fourteenth century, women were viewed much like they are today, as being the more emotional sex.
 Though much like the monk, she too, was caught up in money, for she wore a “brooch of gold.”
-Nuns, just like all clergymen, were expected to reject such ideas of being wealthy.
-This again indicates that not all people of faith were as virtuous as expected, revealing to the historian possible negative feelings from laypeople towards the clergy.
+Nuns, just like all clergymen, were expected to reject such ideas of being wealthy, which ndicates that not all people of faith were as virtuous as expected.
+There were many negative feelings from laypeople towards the clergy during this time.

 A Woman from the Canterbury Tales